vackosar/vackosar.github.io/_posts/2023-08-25-How-Deep-Neural-Networks-Learn.md

 ![neural network drawn on a blackboard in a class room](/images/classroom-neural-network-training.png)

-Deep neural network consumes input numbers, passes them through multi-layer neural network calculation, and produces a prediction.
+Deep neural network consumes input numbers, passes them through **multi-layer** neural network calculation, and produces a prediction.
-The loss function provides error how each sample differs from the desired prediction target.
+The loss function provides **error how each prediction differs** from the desired prediction target.
-Gradient descent calculates corrections to the network backwards through the layers.
+**Gradient descent calculates corrections** to the network backwards through the layers.
 The neuron activation values in between the layers before the output, which form arrays of numbers (vectors), are called [embeddings (representations)](/ml/Embeddings-in-Machine-Learning-Explained).

 ![neural network relu, sum, input, output](/images/neural-network.drawio.png)

 ## Gradient Descent Intuition
 Gradient descent calculates weight corrections (gradients) with backpropagation algorithm.
-Backpropagation takes the distance from the correct results, and calculates gradients (derivatives) starting from the output results and iterating through neural network layers back to the input.
+Backpropagation takes **the distance from the correct results**, and calculates gradients (derivatives) starting from the output results and iterating through neural network layers back to the input.
-Because deep neural networks have layered structure, backpropagation uses chain-rule and analytical derivatives for known functions.
+Because deep neural networks have layered structure, backpropagation uses **chain-rule** and analytical derivatives for known functions.
 Backpropagation changes the neural weights in the opposite direction of the gradient with a small learning step.
-In this way, backpropagation increases or decreases reliance on neuron outputs in proportion to their influence on pointing towards the false label.
+In this way, backpropagation increases or decreases reliance on neuron outputs in proportion to their **influence on pointing towards the false** label.

 ## What is Overfitting and Memorization and Regularization?